 You won’t be going fast at first, but remember, at higher speeds you don’t want to hit the front brake too hard or your body’s momentum could carry you over the handlebars.

 Tie your shoelaces

 One of the most dangerous things you can do is ride with loose shoelaces.
-They can come undone while riding and sneakily wrap around the base of the pedal.
+They can come undone while riding and get caught in the bike chain.
+They can also sneakily wrap around the base of the pedal.
 You can get hurt real bad if all of a sudden you feel your shoe growing extremely tight while riding.
 To counter this, pedal backward to untangle your lace.

 Wear appropriate clothing

 Baggy clothing can easily get caught in your gearing or wrapped up in the chain.
 Don’t wear your nicest pants, either, as the chain can sometimes brush against your leg depending on how you ride, leaving a nasty grease stain.
 On the bright side, other cyclists will recognize one of their own!

 Your bike will react differently on different surfaces.
 If sand is present, watch out.
 Your tires can slide sideways much more easily on sandy pavement than nearly anywhere else.
 Be careful of wet leaves as well.
 Trying to stop on slick, wet leaves can have you tasting the pavement in a jiffy.
 Yeowch!

 It was said that Johnny B. Goode could play a guitar just like ringing a bell.
 It became second nature to him, much like riding a bike will become easy for you.
 People learn at their own rate.
 If you find yourself unable to master it the first time you try, don’t despair!
 Nothing worth anything in life comes easy.
 If you’re an adult and you’ve hesitated out of fear of getting hurt or being embarrassed, no worries my friend.
 Simply start with the scoot method, conquer your fears of lifting those footsies off the ground, and have at it.